Jump to content

 In many ways it is simpler than English, no plurals, no tenses so only one version of the verb to use but in other ways it's more complicated, obviously the tones are an added dimension.

-I think reading and writing Thai is definitely more complicated with more letters to learn, 3 different classes of consonant, long and short vowels, open and closed endings, vowels than can be a above, bellow, before or after or surrounding the initial consonant all of which combine with tonal rules or sometimes tone marks.
+I think reading and writing Thai is definitely more complicated with more letters to learn, 3 different classes of consonant, long and short vowels, open and closed endings, vowels than can be a above, bellow, before or after or surrounding the initial consonant all of which combine with tonal RULES or sometimes tone marks.
 Actually it's pretty easy to learn the Thai alphabet but word construction might take a bit longer to learn.

 It's a mixed bag but I think you can safely say that English grammar is more difficult than Thai grammar.